 We take every aspect of your personal profile into consideration when calculating your admissions chances.

 The personal essay offers an opportunity for the admissions staff to become better acquainted with you in ways different from courses, grades, test scores and other objective data.
 It also offers you an opportunity to demonstrate your ability to organize thoughts and express yourself.
+Please upload your personal essay below.
 Please note that this essay will be evaluated for your admission to Bennett College for Women.

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.